Michigan: How We Win

 2) Shore up Latine turnout.

-- Latine turnout could prove decisive in 2024.
-In 2020, Michigan Latines voted for Biden over Trump by a 9% margin.
-In 2022, they voted for Democrats in Michigan’s U.S. House races by a whopping 49% margin.
-In a year of voter apathy, Latines could tip the scales.
+- Latine voters could be decisive in 2024.
+Latines are the second-largest non-white voting bloc in Michigan, with turnout skyrocketing from 74k in 2016 to 165k in 2020 and 177k in 2022.
+In 2020, they chose Biden over Trump by a 9% margin.
+In 2022, they voted for Democrats in U.S. House races by a 49% margin.
+Amidst voter apathy, Latines could tip the scales.

 3) Help more groups do hard-hitting partisan election work.